-- Expedited Exception Request for urgent circumstances that may seriously jeopardize life, health or ability to regain maximum function, or for undergoing current treatment using non-Drug Formulary drugs. - Standard Exception Request.
+- Expedited Exception Request are for urgent circumstances that may seriously jeopardize life, health or ability to regain maximum function, or for undergoing current treatment using the requested drug.
+Drug samples will not be considered as current treatment. - Standard Exception Requests are for circumstances that do not meet the definition of urgent

-The Member and/or Member's representative and the prescribing Provider will be notified of Molina 's decision no later than:
+The Member and/or Member's representative and the prescribing Provider will be notified of Molina's decision no later than:

-- 24 hours following receipt of request for Expedited Exception Request. - 72 hours following receipt of request for Standard Exception Request.
+- 24 hours following receipt of request for Expedited Exception Request - 72 hours following receipt of request for Standard Exception Request